All content free to use for non profit organisations

 freedom to choose the tail docking option.
 Based in the UK it was a non-profit making organisation manned by dog

-The CDB monitored and campaigned against parts of the new UK Animal Welfare Acts which restrict the freedom of choice.
+The CDB monitored and campaigned against parts of the UK Animal Welfare Acts which restricted the freedom of choice.
 It

 In the UK, The Animal Welfare Acts came into force in Wales on 31 March 2007, England on 6 April 2007 and Scotland from

 Australia has experienced a huge drop in litter registrations since their tail docking ban was introduced details here It

 Any American or Canadian reader believing they are safe from those seeking to ban tail docking, may be interested to read

 New Zealand has taken a more balanced approach and in June 2010 introduced a code which allows tail docking by trained

 The following selection of pictures show tail damage experienced by dogs in traditionally docked breeds who were not